The Treasury of Lives

 Stéphane Arguillère

-is professor of Tibetan language and civilisation at the National Institute of Oriental Languages and Civilisations (INALCO) in Paris, France, where he is also associate vice-president.
+is professor of Tibetan language and civilisation at the National Institute of Oriental Languages and Civilisations (INALCO) in Paris, France.

 View Bios